 Much like eCommerce giants Amazon, being able to offer more convenience will give you that edge over your competition.

-The third recommendation is achieving single customer view (SCV), having that one golden record that gives a full 360 view on a customer enables better segmentation to build profiles based on past purchases & buying habits, engagement though various channels, feedback and more.
+The third recommendation is achieving a single customer view (SCV), having that one golden record that gives a full 360 view of a customer enables better segmentation to build profiles based on past purchases & buying habits, engagement through various channels, feedback and more.
 This can be important when evaluating those ‘high-risk customers’ which is a customer that is more likely to return a product.

 Deduplicating your data will also clear up any clustered or partial bits of data that may be scattered throughout various departments.
 This is usually caused by the same person inputting different customer information when engaging with a company through different channels.

 Having that initial single customer view throughout a whole organisation will also allow better efficiency between departments, ie; marketing & promotions being able to quickly offer a 20% voucher to a customer if the logistics team see that their order has been delayed.

 Our last recommendation is knowing who your customer is (KYC), using electronic identity verification tools to able to verify the identity of any person behind a purchase from your online store will shield your business from fraudulent activity.
 An issue that is becoming more common as digitalisation grows upon us.